 Since the program began, hundreds of programs and activities designed by teachers throughout the Sioux Falls area have received grant funding, enriching educational experiences for students.

 Applications for Excellence in Education Initiative grants will open in August 2023.

 These grants promote animal welfare, enhance habitat, help animals assist mankind and enhance public understanding of the animal kingdom.

-The application period for Animal Welfare and Appreciation Fund grants will open in Fall 2021.
+Applications for Animal Welfare and Appreciation Fund grants will open in Fall 2023.

 Opening Doors Grants

 Opening Doors is a funding collaborative designed to support organizations and ideas committed to lifting up disadvantaged individuals, families and children in the Sioux Falls area.